 Thais say: Ngoo tap saming kla, or ngoo kan plong

 Active Time?
 The snake is mainly active at night and is not fond of the sunshine.
 They are shy and attempt to cover their head with their tail.
-They are active most consistently between 9 p.m. and 11 p.m. – this is when I tend to find them.
+I tend to find them active most consistently between 9 pm. and 11 pm.

 Food: Other snakes – primarily, but also lizards, mice, frogs and other small animals.

-Defensive Behavior: Not usually very aggressive.
-Shy.
+Defensive Behavior: Not what I would consider aggressive or strongly defensive.
 They don’t tend to bite unless really provoked.
 Still, you should never hold one.
 I have only seen one in a dozen of these snakes attempt to bite, and it was the result of being grabbed with tongs near the head.

 Here’s a short overview of what happened to one victim of a bite by Bungarus candidus (black-white striped krait):